 “Listen: I’m a mechanic, not a clerk.
 Do you want me to do the work OR fill out work orders?
 If I wasted all that time filling in those silly blanks on your paperwork I’d never get caught up!
 Besides, I don’t know why we need ‘em anyway.
 Let’s just do the work like we’ve always done.”

 Sound familiar?
-Maintenance work orders are often seen as an extra burden to the maintainers as well as those who are requesting the work to start with.
+Filling out maintenance work orders is often seen as an extra burden to the maintainers as well as those who are requesting the work to start with.
 “Paperwork.
 Needless paperwork.
 That’s all it really is anyway.
 I just want to call the mechanic and get this work done fast!”
 But without work order history, the maintenance organization is at risk and equipment problems will likely worsen.

 The Need to Know

 How do these businesses keep abreast of what they need to know?
 How much is produced and shipped?
 How many sub-components are needed for a finished product?
 How much is sold?
 How much is damaged or wasted as defective or scrap?
 How much is off quality?
 When to stop and changeover to another product?